NTIA/scos-actions/README.md

 A custom action meant to be re-used by other plugins can live in scos-actions.
 It can be instantiated using a yaml file, or directly in the `actions` dictionary in the `discover/__init__.py` module.
-This can be done in scos-actions with a mock radio.
+This can be done in scos-actions with a mock signal analyzer.
 Plugins supporting other hardware would need to import the action from scos-actions.
 Then it can be instantiated in that plugin’s actions dictionary in its discover module, or in a yaml file living in that plugin (as long as its discover module includes the required code to parse the yaml files).

 ##### Adding system or hardware specific custom action